 [4.51] This photo is of the NH&D bridge over Cranberry Lane that went west off Grassy Hill Rd. right where the Wilbur Cross Pkwy was built in 1941.
 This is mile point 7.57 in the 1929 photo.
 A short dead-end piece of this old road still exists off the southbound entrance ramp.

 [4.51.1] The two abutments for the Cranberry Lane bridge still stand to the east of the service area on the southbound side of the Wilbur Cross Pkwy, just as they did ca. 1980 when the two left photos were taken.
 The photo on the lower right looks toward the parkway.
-Though locals pushed for continuation of rail service from Derby Jct., the ICC allowed abandonment to proceed, supposedly with assurances from customers, major ones being the Woodruff Seed and the Wilson H. Lee Cos., that they could use rail service at alternative shipping points of Milford or Woodmont.
-The reported $60,000 cost of first a temporary bridge and then a permanent one over the new parkway was a major factor, especially with the bridge in Trumbull [see NORTH BRIDGEPORT] that the state highway department built for $30,000 that was used but once or twice only as a detour route by the railroad.
+Though locals pushed for continuation of rail service from Derby Jct., the ICC allowed abandonment to proceed in 1941, supposedly with assurances from customers, major ones being the Woodruff Seed and the Wilson H. Lee Cos., that they could use rail service at alternative shipping points of Milford or Woodmont.
+The reported $60,000 cost of first a temporary bridge and then a permanent one over the new parkway was a major factor, especially with the bridge in Trumbull [see bottom left] that the state highway department built for $30,000 that was used but once or twice only as a detour route by the railroad.
 Newly found Courant articles show that even after the abandonment was proceeding in May, 1941 on the Derby Jct.-Orange portion of the NH&D, locals mounted a last-ditch effort by filing for a federal court injunction in New Haven.
 Parkway work was brought to a halt on either side of the Derby line right of way while the court considered action.
 On August 29, "a three-judge panel ordered the suit of Frank G. Woodruff, Orange seed grower 'dismissed for want of equity."'
 The August 30 article went on to say that the federal court suit filed on May 26 by Woodruff had charged the ICC, the state highway commission, and the New Haven RR had conspired to induce his firm and the Lee company to ship elsewhere.
 Woodruff contended that the abandonment of the line would wipe out an Orange farmers cooperative and damage the value of his own property.
 Apparently, all to no avail and ICC abandonment order was left in place.
 [REFS: HC/08/03/1941/04; HC/08/30/1941/12; NL19.8.10]

 Orange Historical Society